Operations

 No.

 Booking.com, Expedia, Airbnb, and Almosafer are live.
 Agoda and Hotelbeds are on the roadmap for Q2 2026.
-We integrate via the official channel APIs — no scraping.
+We integrate via the official channel APIs, no scraping.

-Yes — on the Multi-property tier.
+Yes, on the Multi-property tier.
 You get a group-level dashboard, property switcher, consolidated reports and centralised team management.

 The front-desk surfaces (tape chart, check-in/out) function offline for short interruptions and sync when the connection returns.
 ZATCA invoice generation requires connectivity at issue time (it's a regulatory requirement, not ours).

 The web app is fully responsive and works on phone and tablet.
-A native iOS + Android app for managers is in beta — sign up to the waitlist.
+A native iOS + Android app for managers is in beta.
+Sign up to the waitlist.

 Encrypted at rest (AES-256) and in transit (TLS 1.3).
 Daily encrypted backups.
-Servers in Frankfurt (EU) with optional pinning to Riyadh once the regional data centre comes online in 2026.

 Yes.
 We're registered as a data controller in the EU, support DSAR within 30 days, and provide a signed DPA on request.
 The architecture treats guest PII as a first-class concern, not an afterthought.

-Yes — PDPL-aligned.
+Yes, PDPL-aligned.
 Once the KSA-region data centre is live, Saudi customer data will be pinned in-region by default.
 Until then, it's stored EU-region with full PDPL-compliant access controls.

 Yes.
 You keep your existing Booking.com / Expedia / Almosafer accounts; we connect via the official APIs.
 No need to migrate accounts.